Smart Plumbing Systems: Technology That Saves Water & Money

 Compatibility with Existing Plumbing

 Most smart plumbing devices are designed to retrofit onto existing plumbing systems.
-Compatibility depends primarily on pipe diameter (most devices support ¾" to 1¼" pipes) and pipe material.
+Compatibility depends primarily on pipe diameter (most devices support 3/4" to 1-1/4" pipes) and pipe material.
 Older homes with galvanized pipes may require additional adapters.
 For homes with pressure above 80 PSI, a pressure reducing valve should be installed first.
+If you're considering broader upgrades, our guide to common plumbing mistakes covers pitfalls to avoid.

 Pros